jfecher/ante-website/content/docs/language.md

 print s  //=> "???"
 ```

-### Second-Class References
+### Restrictions on References

-Ante's references are second-class, which means they cannot be stored in other data types.
+Compared to references in Rust, Ante's references are also bound by lifetimes, although
+this lifetime cannot be explicitly referred to by a lifetime variable.
+This is a tradeoff
-This simplification reduces the expressivity of references compared to Rust, but
+which simplifies the language somewhat but means that the expressivity of references is
-also means lifetime variables are never required in Ante - indeed they are not
-in the language at all.
-Most uses of references are in parameters, these cases are unchanged:
+also more restricted compared to Rust.
+Generally, references are meant to mostly be used
+as a parameter-passing method rather than stored deeply within types.

+When used in a parameter position, each variable of a function is assumed to have a
+possibly different lifetime:

 ```ante
 concat_foo (foo: &Foo) : String =